Veglo - Metal Cans

-By separating paint from the buckets and compress the emballage, the waste handling company saves money on both transport and disposal.
+By separating paint from the buckets and compact the packaging, the waste handling company saves money on both transport and disposal

 VEGLO MILJØSERVICE AS collects and processes hazardous waste from companies over a wide geographic area in central Norway, including cans and buckets of paint leftovers, around 300 tons p.a. which have to be emptied and compacted.